 - Ernst Bloch, German Marxist philosopher

-- Werner Heisenberg, German theoretical physicist, Nobel Prize in Physics 1932
+- Werner Heisenberg, German theoretical physicist, Nobel Prize winner in Physics 1932

 - Oswald Külpe, German structural psychologist, founder of the Würzburg School of Psychology